jdubray/sam-samples/todomvc-app-lit-html/readme.md

 SAM is naturally isomorphic so all the code provided in that sample can, without modification, run on node.js following [this tutorial](http://sam.js.org/#iso)

-The "mods" directory contains a modularized version of the application.
+The sam directory contains all the application's code.
+The application logic is in the `todoComponent.js` file.
+The `theme.js` implements the view in a functional html style using lit-html.

 ## License